-Through the work of its professional staff, the Commission provides overall planning services related to land use, transportation, recreation, the environment, economic growth, data analysis, and special projects of local and regional interest.
-Its specific tasks are described in its establishing ordinance but include such things as:
+Through the work of its professional staff the Commission provides overall planning services related to land use, housing, recreation, transportation, the environment and economic growth, as well as special projects of local and regional interest.
+Its specific tasks are described in its establishing ordinance, but include such things as:

-- Developing regional and local plans that address present and future development. - Providing information, reports, and data related to planning and planning issues. - Advising and consulting with government units and others on plans, projects, proposals, and policies. - Reviewing Federal and State-funded programs affecting the Springfield Sangamon County area.
+- Developing regional and local plans that address present and future development. - Providing information, reports and data related to planning and planning issues. - Advising and consulting with units of government and others on plans, projects, proposals and policies. - Reviewing Federal and State funded programs affecting the Springfield Sangamon County area.

-In carrying out its tasks, the SSCRPC prepares areawide planning documents and assists the County, cities and villages, and special districts with planning activities.
-Each year, it conducts numerous research studies, analytic reviews, and planning projects.
-For example, the Commission's staff reviews all proposed Springfield and Sangamon County land divisions and developments and provides recommendations on those jurisdictions' zoning and variance requests.
+In carrying out its tasks, the SSCRPC prepares areawide planning documents and assists the County, cities and villages, as well as special districts, with planning activities, and also conducts numerous research studies, analytic reviews and planning projects each year.
+For example, the Commission's staff reviews all proposed Springfield and Sangamon County land divisions and developments, and makes recommendations on those jurisdictions' zoning and variance requests.

-The Commission also acts in regional capacities, for example, serving as the Metropolitan Planning Organization for transportation planning as part of the Springfield Area Transportation Study, or SATS.
-It directs the development of the Sangamon Regional Comprehensive Plan, serves as the County's Floodplain Administrator, and acts as the area's Federal A-95 review process clearinghouse.
+It also acts in regional capacities, for example serving as the Metropolitan Planning Organization for transportation planning (as part of the Springfield Area Transportation Study, or SATS), directing the development of the Sangamon Regional Comprehensive Plan, serving as the County's Floodplain Administrator, and acting as the area's Federal A-95 review process clearinghouse.